zigam/ginkgo/README.md

 - Female: **Maria**, found in 79 countries.
 - Male: **David**, found in 94 countries.
 - Unisex: **Dominique**, found in 22 countries.

+There are no names for a boy that match across any pair of countries from the set: (Algeria, Greece, Lithuania, South Korea, Vietnam).

 The longest common single-word name is Sri Lankan **Thamotharampillai**.
 The most common short name is Vietnamese **My**.